pmeeny/CI-MS2-BicepMusicFanSite/README.md

 ##  Features Left to Implement
 - I am content with what was implemented.
 The site is a responsive interactive website using a number of external API's, however in the cases of using the spotify and ticketmaster API's, I could have used other calls, and then displayed more information about the artists music or ticketmaster events.
 - A search area for the whole website in particular the events page would be a useful addition to add
+- To use the spotify api I had to include the client id and client secret in the javascript file(about.js) From a security perspective the client secret should not be exposed.
+As this is a frontend project, it was not in scope to have a backend part.
+However to implement the spotify api correctly from a security perspective I would have like to have a backend element(node for example) and store the client secret in the backend so it is not exposed at the frontend.

 # Technologies Used
 ## Languages